SecureByDesign-Playbook/SecureByDesign-Playbook/quick/Assets.md

 ##### Home Example

-In a home networks we will typically have sensitive personal information about our families on home laptops or phones, some valuable gaming devices, and probably access to our financial assets at a bank.
+In a home network we will typically have sensitive personal information about our families on home laptops or phones, some valuable gaming devices, and probably access to our financial assets at a bank.

 For each of these consider what the impact would be if you didn't have it any more, or if someone got a copy of it, or somebody fiddled with it.